 Gage Munnich - Bass Guitar

-Todd Anthony Joos and the Revelators are set to release their NEW album "CLIMBING" on June 1st of 2018!
+Todd Anthony Joos and the Revelators are set to release their NEW album "NO EVIL" on May 1st of 2019!
 The NEW album was Recorded and Produced by Todd Anthony Joos at The Cellar Records Recording Co. and is the follow up to last years successful album "Climbing" that featured a guest appearance from Grrr Records Recording artist and founding member of the Rez Band, Glenn Kaiser.
 This is the 7th Studio album from the band in a 11 year history that has seen countless concerts at Festivals, concert halls, ministry venue's, and even our Nations Prison's.